rioki/www.rioki.org/_posts/2014-03-27-ecm-critique.md

 <img class="img-responsive" src="/images/ecm/duck-typing.png" alt="If walks like a duck and quacks like a duck..." />

-Duck typing is a concept that is used allot in weakly typed languages, like for example JavaScript or Python.
+Duck typing is a concept that is used a lot in weakly typed languages, like for example JavaScript or Python.
 The main idea here is that the actual type if irrelevant, but specific properties and function are expected on a given object within a specific context.
 For example it is irrelevant if it is a